 Related: How to Make Your Home Safe and Comfortable for Someone with Alzheimer’s or Dementia >>

-Poor Judgment
+#4 Poor Judgment

 Individuals in the early stages of cognitive decline may increasingly exhibit poor decision-making.
 However, when discussing poor judgment and Alzheimer’s, it’s vital to remember that an isolated poor decision isn’t necessarily a cause for concern.

-They might give money they cannot afford to spend on unusual causes, dress inappropriately for the weather, or forget to perform basic hygiene tasks such as bathing or brushing their teeth and hair.
+Your loved one might give money they cannot afford to spend on unusual causes, dress inappropriately for the weather, or forget to perform basic hygiene tasks such as bathing or brushing their teeth and hair.
 These continual lapses in judgment should be considered a red flag.

-Diagnosis of Alzheimer’s or Dementia
+Diagnosis of Alzheimer’s or Other Dementia

 Unfortunately, no one test can determine if someone is in the early stages of dementia.
 Instead, a diagnosis is based on an individual’s medical history, physical examination, and other factors.